john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 - [Game Making Records and Demonstrations](#Game-Making-Records-and-Demonstrations)
 - [Records of 1st.
 Failed Project](#Records-of-1st-Failed-Project)

-# Defines Business Goal
+# Set Business Target

 > Goes niche market when lacking of resources

 When it comes to business, multiple factors must be taken into account: Our time, our resources, our skill set, our competitors...
-Resource and business goal are the both ends of the scale.
+Resource and business target are the both ends of the scale.
 We never want to put tremendous effort into small project, or set a BIG goal that we are yet unable to afford.
 For me, I ran into a disaster of the second situation.
-At first, without any game making experience, me, an office worker, as a young fellow, started as a single-person-team, planned to create a 2D scrolling mobile game with complex fighting animation, flexible and rich touch control, complete story line, and beautiful character designs.
+At first, without any game making experience, me, an office worker, as a young fellow, started as a single-person-team, planned to create a 2D scrolling mobile game with complex fighting animation, flexible, rich and SIMPLE touch control, complete story line, and beautiful character designs.
 I even planned to include voice control there!
 Do you see any problem?
 Just ask these questions to the "young fellow":
-1. How can a single-person-team competes against a formal company with five, ten, even hundreds of professional employees from different fields in speed and quality?
+1. How can a single-person-team competes against formal companies with five, ten, even hundreds of professional employees from different fields in speed and quality?
 2. What value your product delivers that makes you rising from the huge general market place?

 The result was: It took me months to build an incomplete prototype.
 And then, my entire idea was realized by a mature company.